Tuxion/DoctrineRest/README.md

 ### TODO

+* Test for empty bodies at action.
+* Test for null body in deleted results.
 * Explicit test for ResultFactory.
 * Helper functions for defining the routes -> models
 * Integration (container) testing